mozilla/bugbug/README.md

 ### Training using Taskcluster (Mozilla's resources)

-In some situations, it is necessary to test and train a model on bigger resources (using Taskcluster), this is currently only supported in Github Pull requests.
-To do this, simply include the model's name after the keyword **Train on Taskcluster:** in the Pull request's description.
+In some situations, it is necessary to test and train a model using bigger resources (using Taskcluster).
+This is currently only supported in Github Pull requests and to do this, simply include the model's name after the keyword **Train on Taskcluster:** in the Pull request's description.

-## Example with the `spambug` model
+#### Example with the `spambug` model

 The following statement would need to be included somewhere in the Pull request description, ideally at the bottom: